AdamBoley/Project-Beergate/README.md

 # Technologies

 The following technologies were used in the development of BeerGate.
-This also includes the various packages used as well
+This also includes the various packages used as well.

 Applications:
 - Slack was used to hold video calls with my Mentor
 - Github was used to store BeerGate's files
 - Gitpod was used to create and edit BeerGate's files
 - Heroku was used to deploy BeerGate, and to host the Postgres database that holds all of BeerGate's data
-- Cloudinary was used to store and serve BeerGate's static files, including the styles.css file and images uploaded by users.
+- [Cloudinary](https://cloudinary.com/) was used to store and serve BeerGate's static files, including the styles.css file and images uploaded by users.

 Packages:
-- The Django framework was used to provide the foundation for BeerGate
+- The [Django](https://www.djangoproject.com/) framework was used to provide the foundation for BeerGate
-- The Django AllAuth library was used to provide BeerGate's user authentication system
+- The [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/) library was used to provide BeerGate's user authentication system
-- The Django Summernote library was used to provide rich text editors for the `content` fields of the Comment and Review models
+- The [Django Summernote](https://github.com/summernote/django-summernote) library was used to provide rich text editors for the `content` fields of the Comment and Review models
-- The Django Ck Editor and Django TinyMCE libraries were initially used to provide rich text editors.
+- The [Django Ck Editor](https://pypi.org/project/django-ckeditor/) and [Django TinyMCE](https://django-tinymce.readthedocs.io/en/latest/#) libraries were initially used to provide rich text editors.
 After difficulties were encountered getting these rich text editors to render on the deployed site, they were rejected
-- The Django Admin Honeypot library was used to provide a dummy admin login page
+- The [Django Admin Honeypot](https://django-admin-honeypot.readthedocs.io/en/latest/index.html#) library was used to provide a dummy admin login page
-- The Django Crispy Forms library was used to make BeerGates forms look better
+- The [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) library was used to make BeerGates forms look better
+- The [Django Cloudinary Storage](https://pypi.org/project/django-cloudinary-storage/) was used to facilitate interactions with the Cloudinary CDN
-- The Bootstrap CSS library was used to design the front-end look of BeerGate
+- The [Bootstrap CSS](https://getbootstrap.com/) library was used to design the front-end look of BeerGate

 # Other notes